lemubru/zombie/README.md

-### Tuts+ Tutorial: Create Space Invaders with Swift and Sprite Kit: Introducing Sprite Kit
+###  Iron Fortress
-#### Instructor: James Tyner
+#### Developer: Frank du Plessis

-Tower Defence Type game by lemtech(TM), test please and leave suggestions
+Tower Defence type game by lemtech(TM), fend off hordes of zombies with an assortment of weapons and traps/defence: test please and leave suggestions